Beef and Barley Soup

 - Yogurt, plain or Greek - 1/2 cup

-- Add butter and then carrots, celery, and onions to melted butter.
-Saute until vegetables are starting to soften, 4 to 6 minutes.
-Stir in tomato paste and cook for 1 minute more.
+Add butter and then carrots, celery, onions, and barley (if using beans as a sub for barley or using quick cooking barley, wait to add these) to melted butter.
+Saute until vegetables are tender, 8 to 10 minutes.
+Stir in tomato paste and flour and cook for 1 minute more.

-- Stir lemon juice into soup and season with some salt and pepper.
+Stir lemon juice (if using white beans as a barley sub, drain and rinse and then add to soup) into soup and season with some salt and pepper.

-- Divide soup between bowls.
-Enjoy with yogurt and green onions on top and baguette on the side.
+Divide soup between bowls.
+Enjoy with yogurt on top and baguette on the side.